 “The first drawing shows Santa distributing presents in a Union Army camp.
 Lest any reader question Santa’s allegiance in the Civil War, he wears a jacket patterned with stars and pants colored in stripes.
 In his hands, he holds a puppet toy with a rope around its neck, its features like those of Confederate president Jefferson Davis.” smithsonianmag.com

 Nast is a “war correspondent and journalistic crusader,” and his cover shows Santa Claus handing out gifts and letters from home to the soldiers in the camp.
-This is also the time when Louisa May Alcott’s Little Women are celebrating Christmas without their father – and without Santa.
+This is the time when Louisa May Alcott’s Little Women are celebrating Christmas without their father – and without Santa.

-It begins a victory lap around the world and turns Christmas into Clausmas – an altogether more secular affair.
-Commercial interests fuel its spread and make this Christian festival acceptable to all, regardless of faith …
+This blend begins a victory lap around the world and turns Christmas into Clausmas – an altogether more secular affair.
+Commercial interests fuel its spread and make this Christian festival acceptable to all, regardless of faith … For everyone loves presents, don’t they?

 The Season to be Jolly

-The idea of a Holy Child, born in a stable because no one wants to take His family in, is a non-starter where the advertising of toys and consumer goods is concerned.
+The idea of a Holy Child, born in a stable because no one wants to take His displaced family in, is a non-starter where the advertising of toys and consumer goods is concerned.
+And if Jesus were used for such a purpose, Christians would feel just as offended as Muslims when their Prophet is caricatured.

-A little grammar joke on the side: “What do we call Santa’s helpers? – Subordinate clauses!
-Ho, ho, ho!”
+(A little grammar joke on the side: “What do we call Santa’s helpers? – Subordinate clauses!
+Ho, ho, ho!”)

-Source: There’s Treasure EverywhereA Calvin and Hobbes Collection by Bill Watterson
+Source: There’s Treasure Everywhere – A Calvin and Hobbes Collection by Bill Watterson

-Source: It’s a Magical WorldA Calvin and Hobbes Collection by Bill Watterson
+Source: It’s a Magical World – A Calvin and Hobbes Collection by Bill Watterson

 The Problem with Santa